Keyboard shortcuts

 §5 In-code entries

-Example 8 — Rust doc comment requirement:
+Example 8 — Rust doc comment test entry:

 #![allow(unused)]